lupyuen/pinetime-rust-mynewt/rust/app/src/dfu.md

 Thus when `imgtool.py` transforms the Firmware BIN File to a Firmware Image File...
 It's merely inserting the Image Header at the front of the BIN file!

-That's why we use `NOLOAD` to drop the empty Image Header from the BIN file, and let `imgtool.py` insert a proper Image Header into the file.
+That's why we use `NOLOAD` to drop the empty Image Header from the BIN file, and let `imgtool.py` insert a proper Image Header into the final firmware file.

 _Why not omit the Image Header from the Linker Script?_